tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 The following describes how to use COS iOS SDK to complete a basic operation, such as initializing a client, creating a bucket, querying the bucket list, uploading an object, querying an object list, downloading an object, and deleting an object.
 For more details, please refer to [XML iOS SDK Demo](https://github.com/tencentyun/qcloud-sdk-ios-samples).
 For how to use the specific API, refer to the unit test file provided in the Demo.

 ### Prerequisites
-> !You must apply for the APPID of COS service on the [Tencent Cloud Console](https://console.cloud.tencent.com/cos4/secret) before proceeding with this step.
+>You must apply for the APPID of COS service on the [Tencent Cloud Console](https://console.cloud.tencent.com/cos4/secret) before proceeding with this step.

 <span id="step1"></span>
 ### Initialization